Blotch3D/Blotch3D/README.md

 well.

-There are also static and instance Matrix methods and operator overloads to combine (multiply) matrices to form a single matrix which combines the effects of multiple matrices.
+There are also static and instance Matrix methods and operator overloads to "multiply" matrices to form a single matrix which combines the effects of multiple matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order because matrix multiplication is not commutative.
 See below for details, but novices can simply try the operation one way (like A times B) and, if it doesn't work the way you wanted, do it the other way (B times A).